majdyafi/vim/README.md

 # vim

-These are the three modules that I merely use to cutomise vim.
-The ~/.vimrc file sources these files.
+These are the three modules that I merely use to cutomise vim to write C# core (using LSP).
+I have tested this setup on a Mac but haven't had the chance to test it on Windows or Linux.

 ## Installation